-Governor Shapiro, Department of Agriculture Announce Increased Investment in Urban Agriculture in Partnership with The GIANT Company
+Governor Shapiro, Department of Agriculture Announce Increased Investment in Urban Agriculture in Partnership With The GIANT Company

 Secretary Redding invited applicants to apply for the 2023-24 round of Urban Agriculture Infrastructure Grants.
 Eligible projects will improve or create programs, sharing resources or pooling agricultural products to build a neighborhood’s access to fresh, local food.
 Individuals, businesses, community and agricultural organizations in urban communities may apply for either individual “microgrants” or collaborative grants for partnership projects.

 Applicants must supply a 15% funding match to receive grants.
 Grant applications must be submitted online through the PA Department of Community and Economic Development Electronic Single Application.
 Applications open Monday, July 17, and are due by at 5:00 PM on Sept.
 1, 2023.
-Full grant guidelines will be published in the July 15 edition of the PA Bulletin and on the Pennsylvania Department of Agriculture website.
+Full grant guidelines will be published in the July 15 edition of the PA Bulletin and at agriculture.pa.gov.

-Find a map of previous grant recipients and details of other PA Farm Bill grants and initiatives to grow and sustain Pennsylvania agriculture on the PA Farm Bill webpage.
+Find a map of previous grant recipients and details of other PA Farm Bill grants and initiatives to grow and sustain Pennsylvania agriculture at agriculture.pa.gov/pafarmbill.

 Katie McLaughlin, The GIANT Company, katherine.mclaughlin@giantmartins.com